cdklabs/cdk-from-cfn/tests/end-to-end/README.md

 ```

 The `cdk-from-cfn/tests/end-to-end.rs` Rust module contains the source code for
-the end to end tests, and then the `cdk-from-cfn/tests/end-to-end/` contains all
+the end-to-end tests, and then the `cdk-from-cfn/tests/end-to-end/` contains all
-end to end test cases, and all the files needed to run the tests.
+end-to-end test cases, and all the files needed to run the tests.

 The `app-boilerplate-files/` directory has a directory for each language, which
 contains any files necessary to run a CDK app in that language.
 It also contains